DXHeroes/dx-scanner/README.md

 ```

 ## Score Computation 💯
-Every practice impact has a value which is used for counting overall DX Score.
+Impact of each practice is represented by a specific value.
+DX Scanner uses the values to count the overall DX Score.

 ```
 high = 100 points